pc559/thesis/thesis_plan.md

 0. **Abstract**
     - Goal: connecting inflation models directly to observations, through the bispectrum
         - Constraining the parameters of inflation models, not pheno templates.
+        - Full shape information, not point samples or a limit.
         - Efficient numerics gives access to new feature shapes.
     - Method: building separability into the in-in formalism
         - More suited to obeservable comparisons.